Mallam, Ghana: Population growth

 indiscriminate dumping of refuse and sewage, unplanned and haphazard building units, traffic congestion, poor road linkages, water inaccessibility among others, becoming a major issue that the institutions and the individuals of Mallam are battling to solve on a daily basis.
 Furthermore, as a result of the continual increase in Mallam's population, there is an increasing demand for residential land to accommodate the quickly growing population.

-It goes without saying that crime has become prevalent, which has necessitated the building of a police post to help solve the menace.
+Despite these challenges, Mallam has seen an increase in economic activity, with many businnesses setting up in the area.

 Politics

 On December 17, 2019, the Electoral Commission of Ghana organized District Assembly elections at the local levels to elect persons into District offices (Assembly man, Unit Committee members) to administer governance, growth and development.
 The Mallam electoral area is one of the many areas where the elections were held.
 The area is divided into two Electoral areas, Mallam East and West, with Mr Martin Agyei being overwhelming elected as the Assembly man for Mallam East while Mr Nyametease was elected as the Assembly man of Mallam West Electoral area.
 The area is booming to lots of businesses on either side of the divide handled by private and government orientation.
 The area has lots of Churches, Schools, Businesses, Commercial Hubs, Police Posts, Clinics and other amenities to boost standard of living.